Joey Wendle Player Props: Marlins vs. Twins

-The Miami Marlins and Joey Wendle, who went 0-for-2 last time out, battle Tyler Mahle and the Minnesota Twins at LoanDepot park, Monday at 6:40 PM ET.
+On Tuesday, Joey Wendle (on the back of going 0-for-2) and the Miami Marlins face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
+First pitch is at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Mets.
+In his previous game he had a hitless performance (0-for-2) against the Mets.

 Joey Wendle Game Info & Props vs. the Twins